International Driving Permit or License (IDP) in Dubai UAE

 - The Automobile and Touring Club UAE (ATCUAE) is the authorised issuer of IDPs in the UAE.
 The ATC UAE has offices in Abu Dhabi, Dubai and Sharjah, and also subsidiary agents authorised to issue UAE IDPs.

 - Post offices in the UAE can issue an International Drivers Permit (IDP), from 10 July 2006.
+When they have stock of the template booklets (we tried a couple of times and they didn't).

 - Only UAE nationals and residents can obtain an IDP issued in Dubai.
 Visitors cannot.
 According to an RTA press release 26 June 2007: "The Roads and Transport Authority (RTA) has confirmed that according to the traffic and roads law the applicants for the international driving licenses must be UAE citizens and UAE residents of those who obtain UAE valid driving licenses."
 This probably applies in emirates other than Dubai also.
+A UAE "resident" is someone who has a residence visa.
+Long term visit visa holders, frequent visitors, etc, do not count.

 Online applications for an International Driving Permit in the UAE